SemyonKrivtsov/ImageProcessing/README.md

-# Laboratory work on the course "Computer image processing"
+# Laboratory work on the course "Computer image processing" implemented in C#

 Tasks for laboratory work: